City discusses police body camera practices - Lagniappe Mobile

-The Mobile City Council’s public safety committee held a meeting Tuesday on the policies guiding the use of police body cameras — an issue being debated across the country as agencies and citizens debate how one of the newest tools in law enforcement should be used.
+The Mobile City Council’s public safety committee held a meeting Tuesday on the policies guiding the use of police body cameras — an issue being discussed across the country as agencies and citizens figure out how one of law enforcement’s newest tools should be used.

 Since 2015, the city has put $400,000 per year into a contract with TASER for its Axon Flex cameras and their supporting software.
 Yet, when the Mobile Police Department found itself in the middle of a polarizing police shooting last summer, no cameras were rolling.

-Note: Correction: An earlier version of this article incorrectly spelled the name of Fox10 News Director Scott Flannigan.